Guzaarish (film)

-The film narrates the story of a paralyzed magician-turned-Radio jockey who files a petition in court seeking permission to end his life.
+The film narrates the story of a paralyzed magician-turned-radio jockey who files a petition in court seeking permission to end his life.
 The film was released on 19 November 2010 to positive reviews from critics, who praised the direction, cinematography, and performances, particularly of Roshan, and Rai.
-It is believed to be Roshan's underrated yet crucially career best performance for his strong emotional portrayal of the character.
+It is regarded as one of the best performances of Roshan.
 However, veteran Indian writer Dayanand Rajan claimed that the plot of the film was plagiarised from his unpublished novel Summer Snow.

-Guzaarish is the third film to feature Roshan opposite Rai after Dhoom 2 and Jodhaa Akbar.The film received nominations for direction, music and performances of the lead actors, notably Roshan and Rai being nominated under Filmfare Award for Best Actor and Filmfare Award for Best Actress category respectively as well as both critics and popular choice awards at other functions.
+Guzaarish is the third film to feature Roshan opposite Rai after Dhoom 2 and Jodhaa Akbar.
+The film received nominations for its direction, music and performances of the lead actors, notably Roshan and Rai being nominated under the Filmfare Award for Best Actor and Best Actress, respectively, as well as both critics and popular choice awards at other functions.